ZX-calculus is Complete for Finite-Dimensional Hilbert Spaces: Completeness from Translation

 The former interpretation is based on the normal form of the qudit ZW-calculus~\cite[Definition 3]{devismeMinimalityFiniteDimensionalZWCalculi2024}, and the embedding follows from comparing the interpretations.
 Since the Z-spiders of the two calculi match up to a $C = \left(\frac{1}{\sqrt{N!}}\right)^{m+n-1}$ vector parameter, its translation is as follows:

 Now, we focus on expressing generators that include X-spiders.
-The translation of computational basis states follow easily from the interpretations.
-To express the X-spider in the finite dimensional ZW-calculus, we first point out that the interpretation of the W- and X-spider are closely related.
+The translation of computational basis states follows from the interpretations.
+To express the X-spider in the finite-dimensional ZW-calculus, we first point out that the interpretation of the W- and X-spider are closely related.
 Other than the scalar factors, the only difference is that the W-spider results in sums of the input states that are smaller than the output dimension while the X-spider sums elements modulo $a$: